-If the student is approved for services, an academic success counselor or associate dean of Student Services notifies, in writing, all appropriate faculty and service units as to the accommodations approved.
+If the student is approved for services, the Director of Disability and Counseling Services or associate dean of Student Services notifies, in writing, all appropriate faculty and service units of the approved accommodations.
 Faculty must provide the accommodations for which the student is eligible.
 If a student tells a faculty member that he or she does not wish to take advantage of the accommodations, the student must provide this information in writing with his or her signature.

 There are many resources available to assist instructors in providing accommodations to students.
-Academic success counselors and associate deans of Student Services are located on each campus to answer questions regarding accommodation issues.
+The Director of Disability and Counseling Services and associate deans of Student Services are located on each campus to answer questions regarding accommodations.
 They can also assist instructors regarding ways to provide accommodations.
-There is a Testing Center in the TLCC located on each campus where students needing testing accommodations (e.g., extended time) can test in a secure location.
+There is a Testing Center in the TLCC located on each campus where students needing testing accommodations (e.g., extended time, adaptive equipment) can test in a secure location.

 Faculty members may discuss accommodations with students; however, it is illegal to ask the student about his or her disability unless the student self-discloses the information.
-Faculty should address specific questions with the campus Associate Dean of Student Services (Winter Haven Campus: 863.297.1010, ext.
-5227; Lakeland Campus: 863.297.1010, ext.
+Faculty should address specific questions with the campus Associate Dean of Student Services (Winter Haven campus: 863.297.1010, ext.
+5227; Lakeland campus: 863.297.1010, ext.
 6110).

-5.8 Drug-Free Work Place
+6.8 Drug-Free Work Place